Sensory-Luxe

 Mechanism of Action

 How exactly does a multi-sensory ritual influence the skin beyond the mere application of active ingredients?
-Research describes several interlocking pathways through which sensory stimuli can modulate skin physiology — from neuroendocrinology to epidermal cell biology.
+Research describes several interconnected pathways through which sensory stimuli can modulate skin physiology – from neuroendocrinology to epidermal cell biology.

-Recurring sensory sequences — always at the same time of day, with an identical order — can act as zeitgebers that support the skin's circadian rhythm.
-The skin has its own peripheral clock that coordinates repair, barrier, and immune processes rhythmically throughout the day.
+Recurring sensory sequences – always at the same time of day, with an identical order – can act as zeitgebers that support the skin's circadian rhythm.
+The skin possesses its own peripheral clock that coordinates repair, barrier, and immune processes rhythmically throughout the day.
 The literature shows that consistent skincare rituals can modulate the expression of certain clock genes (e.g., BMAL1, PER1).
-NATURFACTOR® Chrono-Barrier Skin Science™ utilizes this principle: day and night preparations are tailored to the different phases of skin activity — more on this in the article Skin Rhythms: Day and Night.
+NATURFACTOR® Chrono-Barrier Skin Science™ utilizes this principle: day and night preparations are adapted to the different phases of skin activity – more on this in the article Skin Rhythms: Day and Night.

 Manifestations